Driver Ed FAQ

 Keep in mind we do require the drives be completed within the first 6 months of holding the permit.
 If your drive is cancelled due to weather and you are following TopCops required scheduling timeline you will be able to reschedule this cancelled drive for a later time or the following month.

-IF you chose to wait until the last month of permit term to finish the required six hours and a drive is cancelled due to weather, we will work with you to get rescheduled as soon as possible, however there is no guarantee it will be done in the same month it was cancelled.
+If you chose to wait until the last month of permit term to finish the required six hours and a drive is cancelled due to weather, we will work with you to get rescheduled as soon as possible, however there is no guarantee it will be done in the same month it was cancelled.

 Utilization of the wait list tool on the scheduling page and monitoring the schedule for new openings will help expedite the rescheduling process.

 If your Drive Test is cancelled, we will get you rescheduled as soon as possible.
-Keep in mind a slide or slip on a drive test is an automatic FAIL in the state's eyes.
+Keep in mind a slide or slip on a drive test is an automatic fail in the state's eyes.
 TopCops does not believe in setting the testing party up for failure.

 How can I let other drivers know that my teen is training in my vehicle?